ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
-- What is the most common letter used in the Gettysburg Address?
+- The frequency of each letter in the Gettysburg Address is already stored as `address_count`.
+Use this dictionary to find the most common letter in the Gettysburg address.
 - Store this letter as `most_frequent_letter`, and print your answer.

 *** =hint